GabriFero/bet365-scraper_gf/README.md

 4.Open the browser extension panel and configure the upload URL to ensure data is successfully sent to local_api, the default URL is already set to http://127.0.0.1:8485

-5.Open the Bet365 live betting page in your browser.
+5.Open the Bet365 live betting page in your browser.Note that if you open the Chinese version, you must first change the language variable in local_api.py to "cn".

 #### How to Use the API:
 1.Get Football Matches (GET):